victorypoint/RepairZwiftFIT/README.md

 - When done, exit Zwift and QZ.
 - In the RepairZwiftFIT installation folder, run the appropriate batch file to locate and merge Zwift and QZ Fitness files.
 The resulting FIT files are exported to the /merged folder within the installation folder.
 - Merge-by-day.bat - use to merge FIT files by a specific date (hit enter to accept todays date).
 - Merge-all-dates.bat - use to merge all FIT files by date.
-Only dates common with the Zwift and QZ files will be used.
+Only dates common with Zwift and QZ files will be used.